 How the Brain Adapts to Movement Errors: Visuomotor Learning

 The ability to adapt to our surroundings and retain what is learned is essential for survival and performing many daily activities.
 When moving, however, we must contend with the effects of aging, injury, disease, and an ever-changing environment.
 These effects can change the normal relationship (or mapping) between sensory input and motor output, thus causing errors in movement.
 Experience suggests we can learn and retain new mappings.
 For instance, we can quickly determine how to control a cursor on a screen using a mouse or trackpad.
 We can also transfer (or generalize) mappings to new situations; for example, this can allow us to switch between different tablets or cell phones.
-Learning, retention, and transfer of new mappings are especially relevant following neurological injury or disease.

 Select Related Publications: